giveablu/backend/docs/social-login-verification.md

 - In **Settings → Basic**, add your domains (for example `blu.gives`, `www.blu.gives`) to **App Domains** and set the **Website URL** to the corresponding site (`https://blu.gives`).
 - Save the changes and, if you rotate secrets, remember to redeploy with updated `SOCIAL_FACEBOOK_*` values followed by `php artisan config:clear`.
 - The Laravel Socialite driver is now configured via `SOCIAL_FACEBOOK_GRAPH_VERSION`.
 Set it to the version Meta mandates (currently `v24.0`) so backend requests line up with your app dashboard.

+#### Instagram specifics

+- Instagram Basic Display also requires you to track Meta’s rolling version.
+Set `SOCIAL_INSTAGRAM_GRAPH_VERSION` to the current release (`v24.0` today) so the backend calls `https://graph.instagram.com/v24.0/...`.
+- If you enable the Instagram Test Users feature, add the same redirect URIs under **Instagram Basic Display → Client OAuth Settings**.
+- Meta sometimes delays provisioning of Basic Display testers—invite real accounts under **Roles → Instagram Testers** and have each user accept from the Instagram app if the tester wizard is unavailable.

 #### X (Twitter) specifics